LauroAranha/trip-planner-BackEnd/README.md

 FIREBASE_STORAGEBUCKET=
 FIREBASE_MESSAGINGSENDERID=
 FIREBASE_APPID=
+PORT=
 ```

+Also, you need to add the AdminSDK key file in order to authenticate the Auth requests in the server side.
+After generation a new key, put it in the `donotcommit` folder, just like the following example:
+`src\donotcommit\trip-planner-...u.json`

+## Running the project
+To run the project, just run `npm run dev` in the project root folder. *The nodemon dependency is installed and configured, so you probably won't need to shut down your server every time you change something*.

 ## VSCode Extensions

-Required vscode extensions for lint settings to work
+Some of the recommended vscode extensions for lint settings to work:

 -   [EditorConfig for VS Code](https://marketplace.visualstudio.com/items?itemName=EditorConfig.EditorConfig)
 -   [Prettier - Code formatter](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)